 Step 2: Wipe the exterior of the Chromebook.

 You can safely wipe the lid, bezel, and body with no worry, as the isopropyl alcohol won’t damage the finish of your Chromebook.
 It may spread the debris around if it’s that dirty.
 If so, apply more isopropyl alcohol and wipe with a clean part of the cloth.
 Repeat as needed.

 You don’t need to wipe it down or anything.
 It’ll evaporate and leave no residue unless the residue is dirt or debris.
 Store the isopropyl alcohol as directed.

 Cleaning your Chromebook’s screen

-For this, you’ll have to follow the manufacturer’s directions.
+For this part, you’ll have to follow the manufacturer’s directions.
 Use a microfiber cloth and apply the solution as directed.
 Clean as directed.

 You should do this step last, as the screen is the most visible part you’ll be starting at when using your Chromebook.
 If you do this step first, you’ll probably get debris all over it from the other steps.

-If you’re on a budget (or you’re handy0, you can make your own screen cleaner solution.
+If you’re on a budget (or you’re handy, you can make your own screen cleaner solution.
 You can make it with basic household chemicals and a microfiber cloth.

 Here’s a quick video with all the ingredients you’ll need to make a screen cleaner as good as the store-bought variety: